MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_1_ValidateLabEnvironment.md

 ## Exercise 1 - Access the Dynamics 365 application
 ---------------------------------------------------

-### Task 1 – Provision Dynamics 365 Marketing Trial
+### Task 1 – Provision Dynamics 365 Customer Insights - Journeys Trial

 1. In a new browser tab, navigate to `https://dynamics.microsoft.com/en-us/marketing` and select **Try for free**.